Skip to content

 -Operations "Set-CopilotConnectorPolicy","CopilotConnectorInvoked" -ResultSize 5000

-Step 3: Selective Enablement (Recommended/Regulated)
+Step 3: Selective Enablement and MCP Server Approval (Recommended/Regulated)

-For organizations that need specific federated connectors:
+For organizations that need specific federated connectors or MCP servers, use the centralized approval workflow:

 Step Owner Deliverable

-1. Business request Requesting department Business justification for specific connector
+1. Business request Requesting department Business justification for specific connector or MCP server

 3. Privacy review Privacy/Legal Privacy impact assessment for external data access